sunburning/gitskills/README.md

 # gitskills
 Hi, are u ready?
-GIT can create a new branch quickly AND simply. haha
+GIT can create a new branch quickly and simply. haha